Dusty Groove – 1120 North Ashland Ave., Wicker Park, Chicago, IL 60622

 Here’s a video titled Record Store Day at Dusty Groove from April 2012 to give you a better idea of what the store has to offer (by Black Rider Films).

 And from Tap Records, here’s an interview with Rick Wojcik, one of the store’s owners, about the store and its history.
+They also run a reissue label.

 And what did I get while I was there?
 I thought you’d never ask –